WRFF

-WRFF (104.5 FM, "ALT 104-5") is a commercial FM radio station in Philadelphia, Pennsylvania.
+WRFF (104.5 MHz, "ALT 104-5") is a commercial FM radio station in Philadelphia, Pennsylvania.
 The station is owned by iHeartMedia, and broadcasts an alternative rock radio format.
 The studios are in Bala Cynwyd.

 WRFF has an effective radiated power (ERP) of 11,500 watts.
 The transmitter tower is in the Roxborough section of Philadelphia at.
 WRFF broadcasts using HD Radio technology.
 The HD-2 digital subchannel carries the sports radio format of sister station WDAS 1480 AM "The Gambler".

 History

 WRCP-FM

 The station first signed on in February 1965.
 The original call sign was WRCP-FM, simulcasting co-owned WRCP (1540 AM) and its middle of the road (MOR) format.
 The stations were owned by Associated Communications, a subsidiary of the Rust Craft Greeting Card Company.

 In 1967, the stations switched to a country music format.
 Because the AM station was a daytimer, required to go off the air at sunset, WRCP-FM was able to continue the format into the evening.
 Tightened Federal Communications Commission (FCC) restrictions on AM-FM simulcasting led to a new format for the FM in 1977.